 To locals, it is a time-honored Christian festival of thanksgiving and homage that combines Catholic and indigenous traditions.

-Everyone agrees that it’s a lot of fun.
+For everyone who participates, it’s a whole lot of fun.

 The eight-hour-plus procession features floats and decorated cars, many festooned with flowers, fruits and vegetables, empty beer cans and liquor bottles, roasted pigs and chickens.